sqrl-lang/sqrl/website/source/counters/simple.md

 * LAST DAY
 * LAST HOUR

-**Note:** *TOTAL* counts will still expire after 90 days if they have not been seen.
+**Note:** *TOTAL* counts will still expire after 90 days if they have not been seen for that period.

-## Counting with conditions
+## Conditions

-In the previous example we were only counting actions `WHERE ActionName="message"`.
 It is very easy to create more interesting counters by passing in a WHERE statement as well.

 Let's imagine you were interested in tracking users who had a high percentage of messages with profanity.
 We could easily accomplish this by tracking two counts.